 Post-Doctoral Fellows:

-However we are always looking for talented, curious, and motivated candidates who will be competitive for external fellowships.
+The lab currently does not have funding to support postdoctoral scholars without external funding.
+However we are always looking for talented, curious, and motivated candidates who will be competitive for external fellowships and competitive awards top-ups may be offered to successful applicants.
+For example, applicants who secure NSERC PDF funding for their postdoctoral work are eligible for a top-up of $10,000 per year of their award.
 Please check your eligibility for the fellowships listed below and search for other fellowship opportunities (depending on your nationality and where and when you earned your PhD), then contact Heather well in advance of the deadlines with:

 - your cv